Jiuniang: Similar dishes

-An almost identical food product is made in SE Asia.
-In the Philippines it is called Binubudan, in Thailand it is called Khao Mak, whilst in Malaysia or Indonesia it is called Tapai.
-In Indonesia it most popularly made with purple/black glutinous rice, hence it is called Tapai Ketan.
+An almost identical food product is made in Southeast Asia.
+In the Philippines it is called binubudan, in Thailand it is called khao mak, and in Malaysia and Indonesia it is called tapai.
+In Indonesia it most popularly made with purple/black glutinous rice and called tapai ketan.

 It is also similar to the southern Vietnamese dish cơm rượu, which usually contains balls of rice.
-It is also similar to the Korean sikhye and Japanese amazake, although these are thin in texture and considered drinks rather than soups or puddings.
+It is also similar to Korean sikhye and Japanese amazake, although these are thin in texture and considered drinks rather than soups or puddings.